cmpsc-203-s22/code-of-conduct/conduct.md

 ### Attendance

-Attendance is an important part of the teamwork this class requires.
+Attending class is vital to learning and critical to the teamwork this course requires.
+Because of this, attendance is factored into a student's overall grade in this course.
 Students are responsible for ensuring they arrive to class on time and prepared for the day's activities.
-Students are also responsible for staying on track in regards to assignments and communicating with the professor early and often about potential absences.

 #### Acceptable Conduct